 Protect all control wire and water piping, especially where it enters or comes out of the ground.
 Future damage from rodents, chemicals, or weed trimmers will be difficult to locate.
 It is best to take steps to prevent wire damage from happening.
 Enclose any aboveground control wire in a conduit.

 Subsurface drip irrigation systems are not common in North Carolina, so there are not many people with experience in system installation.
 Irrigation dealers may provide installation services in addition to system design and sales.
 Growers who have had SDI systems installed in the area may also be a source of information.
 Dealer representatives of dripline products oftentimes know an installer, or may even provide installation equipment especially if their product is being used.
 Manufacturers of dripline installation equipment may also have information on local installers.

 Any installer should provide references.
 Be sure to check them.
 Bonding or certification from the Irrigation Association may be an indicator of a reputable installer.
 Additional sources of information about installers and other SDI topics may be found on the internet.

 The proper design and installation of any irrigation system, and especially an SDI system, are critical.
 In North Carolina, design and installation considerations differ from those in arid regions.
 Use the information on design considerations to guide you in the design process of an SDI system that will work in your fields.
-Then work with an industry representative and dealer or consult with your local Extension agent to find someone to help you with your design.
+Then work with an industry representative and dealer or consult with your local N.C.
+Cooperative Extension agent to find someone to help you with your design.